awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-graalvm.md

 This command creates a Maven project configured with dependencies for the AWS SDK for Java, Amazon S3, and the `ApacheHttpClient` HTTP client\.
 It also includes a dependency for the [GraalVM Native Image Maven plugin](https://www.graalvm.org/reference-manual/native-image/NativeImageMavenPlugin/), so that you can build native images using Maven\.

-To include dependencies for a different Amazon Web Services, set the value of the `-Dservice` parameter to the artifict ID of that service\.
-For example, *dynamodb*, *iam*, *pinpoint*, etc\.
+To include dependencies for a different Amazon Web Services, set the value of the `-Dservice` parameter to the artifact ID of that service\.
+Examples include `dynamodb`, `comprehend`, and `pinpoint`\.
 For a complete list of artifact IDs, see the list of managed dependencies for [software\.amazon\.awssdk on Maven Central](https://mvnrepository.com/artifact/software.amazon.awssdk/bom/latest)\.

 To use an asynchronous HTTP client, set the `-DhttpClient` parameter to `netty-nio-client`\.
 To use `UrlConnectionHttpClient` as the synchronous HTTP client instead of `apache-client`, set the `-DhttpClient` parameter to `url-connection-client`\.